|Restrictions:||GW applicants only|

 Language of Instruction

-Courses are offered in English and Mandarin.
+Courses are offered in English.
 Exchange students have the option of enrolling in a part-time Mandarin class.
 A fee may be associated with the Mandarin course.
-Scholarships for the Mandarin course are available to exchange students.
+Scholarships for the Mandarin course may be available to exchange students.
 Note that GWSB students cannot earn GW credits for participation in Mandarin language coursework.

 Exchange students have full access to the career center.
 Students are strongly encouraged to meet with The F. David Fowler Career Center prior to departure for the exchange.

 Click HERE for cost estimates.